 If you need to print on paper, wood, or cardboard, consider Speedball’s acrylic ink formula.
-These water-based inks offer amazing coverage in addition to smooth application and a fast drying time.
-Choose from about 30 colors, including fluorescent and glow-in-the-dark ones!
+These inks offer amazing coverage in addition to smooth application and a fast drying time.
+Choose from 30 colors, including fluorescent and glow-in-the-dark ones!
 Each can also be mixed with ease to create more colors.
 The ink spreads smoothly, presents vibrant tones, and showcases even consistency for solid and clean coverage.
-It also stays wet for a good amount of time and makes for easy cleanup.
+It also stays wet for a good amount of time.

 Jacquard’s product is a professional-grade and archival-quality water-based ink that will look stunning whether you are printing on fabrics or paper.
-It’s sold in a set of six or as individual jars.
-The latter option is nice if you need to build a specific palette, and while the cost can start to add up, the top quality is immediately apparent.
+It’s sold in individual jars, so if you need several colors the cost can start to add up, but the top quality is immediately apparent.
 These buttery, pigment-rich inks have a longer open time than lesser products, allowing you to be more precise and careful with your process.
 They can take a while to get used to, as they are quite thick, so you might try experimenting with adding water or an extender to achieve your ideal viscosity.
 But they blend beautifully, dry with a slight sheen, and will help you produce consistent batches.
-Used on fabric, the results are safe to wash many times over once properly heat set and air cured for at least 72 hours.
+Used on fabric, the results are safe to wash many times over once properly heat-set and air cured for at least 72 hours.